ArctiqTeam/arctiq-copilot-trail/labs/lab3-testing/README.md

 ### Testing the Queen

 - When testing the Queen, the tests will differ depending whether or not you have the Pawn tests tab open in your editor.
-You should both scenarios to see the difference.
+You should try both scenarios to see the difference.
 You'll get better tests with the Pawn tests tab open as Copilot will use them as an example, but ensure you test without the context first so Copilot will not find this context in your chat history.
-One thing that you'll notice with Copilot is that the more and more tests you write, the more and more you get efficient with Copilot as it has examples it's basing itself on.
+One thing that you'll notice is that the more tests you write, the more Copilot knows how to write new tests so you'll get more efficient.
+It will also match the style of existing tests.

 - From the get go, you will be able to have it generate at least 4 test cases, but you'll see that some might be missing.
 See if it generates unit tests where it tries to jump over the opponent pieces or it's own color's pieces to capture an opponent piece.

 - If you ask copilot `Create a new test case, but we are checking if it moves out of bounds.
 We have a similar test case for another piece called "IsValidMove_WhenPawnMovesOutOfBoard_ThenThrowsException"`, it will still generate a unit test that uses `ArgumentOutOfRangeException` instead of `IndexOutOfRangeException`.

-- Use different models and make sure to include the Pawns' unit tests file.
+- (VS Code only) Use different models and make sure to include the Pawns' unit tests file.
 Switch to **Claude 3.5** and then to **o1-preview** and use the same prompt.
 You'll notice that the other models might use `IndexOutOfRangeException`.
-As you can see, you can laverage the different models to get what you want if some models are inferior at a certain tasks.
+As you can see, you can laverage the different models to get what you want as some models have a better performance at accomplishing certain tasks.

-**NOTE:** If you are using Ryder, the current JetBrains GitHub Copilot Plugin doesn't allow to change the model.
-It hasn't been updated yet.
+**NOTE:** If you are using Ryder or Visual Studio, it's currently impossible to change the model.
+They haven't been updated yet.

 With this specific prompt, Claude 3.5 generates: